ocarinow/fastjwt/docs/callbacks/user.md

 #### Declare the custom callback for user retrieval

-Since fetching user/recipient/subject data depends on your application logic, FastJWT provides a `FastJWT.set_callback_get_model_instance` decorator to assign a custom callback.
+Since fetching user/recipient/subject data depends on your application logic, FastJWT provides a `FastJWT.set_subject_getter` decorator to assign a custom callback.

 We define the `get_user_from_uid` callback as a function taking `uid` as a main *str* positional arguemnt and returning the appropriate object for the given `uid`